ecumenopoliz/Image-Recognition-Application/README.md

 ### Launch Application
 ---------------------------------------
+*We used GitBash as our command line interface.*
 Frontend can be launched using an android studio emulator:<br />
 In command line interface:<br />
 ```npx react-native start```<br />